List of Haikyu!! characters: Asahi Azumane

 Asahi Azumane (東峰 旭, Azumane Asahi) is a third-year student at Karasuno and a wing spiker.
+Known as Samurai Man.
 Physically the strongest member of the team, he is considered the "ace" of the volleyball team.
 Though mild-mannered and timid, his stature, strength, and long hair make him appear older and more intimidating than he is, leading players from other teams to speculate that he is in fact a grown man who has been held back.
 Post-timeskip, he works as an apparel designer in Tokyo.